Everything you need to know about School Suspensions in 2023

 Sadly, this isn’t new.
 Ofsted had concerns about Gypsy & Roma exclusions in 1996!
 Over 25 years later, that concern lives on.

 Tackling this is difficult.
 There are less than 30,000 Gypsy and Roma pupils in our 24,000 schools, and they are not evenly distributed.
 Therefore, some schools will have no pupils who are Gypsy or Roma.
-Where they do have Gypsy or Roma pupils, schools can help the situation if they build strong relationships with these pupils, address learnign gaps and support the development of their friendships.
+Where they do have Gypsy or Roma pupils, schools can help if they build strong relationships with the pupils and their families, address learning gaps and support the development of strong friendships.

 5. SEND & School Suspensions

 When we look at the level of SEND, there’s not much difference between SEND pupils with an EHCP vs those at SEND support.
-That’s still the same when you remove the data for special schools (where 43% of our 360,000 EHCP pupils are educated and rates of suspension are lower than mainstream secondary).
+That’s still the same when you omit the special school data (where 43% of our 360,000 EHCP pupils are educated and rates of suspension are lower than mainstream secondary).

 6. Free School Meal Eligibility & School Suspensions